sirPhoebus/bot-python/README.md

 # bot-python

 Run pip install for the missing libraries <br/>
-Then run train.py to visualize the best Stop Loss ratio / profit ratio for the training period<br/>
+Training
-Use the factotrs in the bot.py<br/>
+    Run train.py to visualize the best Stop Loss ratio / profit ratio for the training period<br/>